csj1012/portfolio2023/src/models/blog/posts/md/you-can-learn-the-thing.md

 I can't find the actual conversation, as you may be able to tell (lol), but this was basically the gist.

-So I did!
-I devoted hours per day to structured learning via Udemy and other courses (I'll compile a list soon!).
+So I devoted hours per day to structured learning.

-If I got stuck because an instructor assumed prior knowledge that I didn't have, I started using GPT as a personalized learning tool when I had questions about something in more detail.
-Of course, I always made sure to double check its answers, cross-referencing them with documentation, blogs, official course material, and other online sources.
-Some times I'd catch it in a lie—which was, believe it or not, actually good for reinforcing my understanding of what I'd learned.

 As a result, I'm a much more confident developer because:
 - I know I can learn things I missed learning growing up (having taught myself to build websites without having studied computer science).
 - I now have a documented, solid process for holistic problem solving.
-- I have better foundational programming skills, data structure/algo knowledge, etc., which not only aid in my ability to perform front end tasks, but also help me gain footing in today's frameworks (many of which were written by people with traditional CS and lower-level progarmming backgrounds).
+- I have better foundational programming skills, data structure/algo knowledge, etc., which not only aid in my ability to perform front end tasks, but also help me gain footing in today's frameworks (many of which were written by people with traditional CS and lower-level programming backgrounds).

 #### Closing thoughts